sgoldenlab/simba/docs/third_party_annot.md

 ## How to import annotations into SimBA project

 1. Once you have created a project, click on `File` --> `Load project` to load your project.
+For more information on creating a project, click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#part-1-create-a-new-project-1)

-2. Make sure you have extracted the features from your tracking data and there are *.csv* files in the project_folder/csv/features_extracted
+2. Make sure you have extracted the features from your tracking data and there are files, one file representing each video in your project, inside the `project_folder/csv/features_extracted` directory of your project.

 3. Click on `Label behavior`, and you should see the following.